 Sustainability is essential to our operations at the University of St. Thomas.
 Our five tent poles of sustainable practices encumbrances all areas of service within our units.
-We constantly strive to find new areas where we can apply these practices to our operations and work closely with the university as a whole to collaboratively provide a sustainable dining experience.
-The University of St. Thomas is award winning in the sustainable practices it has adopted, learn more here.
+As a department, constantly strive to find new areas where we can apply these practices to our operations to provide a sustainable dining experience.

 Coffee: We are committed to working with vendors that uphold the same values and ethics which the St. Thomas community has come to expect.
 In 2013 Dining Services switched to Alakef and Peace coffee, by popular vote of the St. Thomas student body.
 Alakef coffee is 100% Fair Trade/Organic roasted fresh on the north shore of Lake Superior, while Peace Coffee is a Minneapolis based company with a roastery only miles from the campuses of St. Thomas.
 These partnerships with our vendors provides not only a sustainable but locally sourced option reducing transportation emissions through the entire production process.

 Retail Products: Dining Services offers a variety of locally sourced and organic options in its retail locations.
 Such as locally sourced bagels and breads, sushi, nuts, and more.
 Sandwiches and wraps made on site further reduce transportation costs and provides a cost effective solution for our guests.

 Fruits and Vegetables: Dining Services is also proud to work with the UST Stewardship Garden.
 A community garden located on campus, which provides fresh fruits and vegetables to The View during the summer months.
 Established and maintained by students, the garden has received state wide attention through their community involvement.